Most people are stunned at the impact 401(k) fees have on their desired retirement age.

 I like to tell this story as an example:

-Three 30-year old friends Emily, Mary, and Natalie all make $40,000 a year at different employers.
+Three 30-year old friends — Emily, Mary, and Natalie — all make $40,000 per year at different employers.

 - Mary’s 401(k) has an average fee of 1.5%

 Emily, Mary, and Natalie each invest 10% of their salary until age 65.
-They each get a 3% raise each year and all three earn 7% per year on their investment.
+They each get a 3% raise every year, and all three earn 7% per year on their investments.